zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 ---
 _This guide was originally published in August 2019.
 We will periodically update this guide with new information and insights as San Diego ADU costs, rules, and regulations continue to evolve._

+_As of this writing, there have been significant changes in ADU and JADU regulations, making it even more difficult to build these units._

 The popularity of accessory dwelling units among homeowners in California has risen steadily since 2016.
-That trend is evident in space-strapped San Diego, where there have been at least 200 permitted ADUs for construction each of the past 3 years.
-Relaxed regulations, simplified permitting processes, and increasing contractor experience are all contributing to the continuing popularity of accessory dwelling units throughout San Diego County.
+That trend is evident in space-strapped San Diego, where 1,114 ADU permits were issued in 2019 and 2020.
+Relaxed regulations, simplified permitting processes, and the housing shortage in San Diego are all contributing to the continuing popularity of accessory dwelling units throughout San Diego County.

-For residents considering [building ADUs/in-law Suites](/san-diego-in-law-suites) for a loved one or rental income, it’s important to understand the benefits and potential challenges as well as the [ADU rules and regulations in San Diego County]().
+For residents considering [building ADUs/in-law Suites](/san-diego-in-law-suites) for a loved one or rental income, it’s important to understand the benefits and potential challenges as well as the [ADU rules and regulations in San Diego County](https://www.sandiego.gov/development-services/news-programs/programs/companion-junior-units).

 ### Why Build an ADU in San Diego?